P1 Gran Prix

 Scoring Rules

-There is only a maximum of 40pts that can be achieved in this tournament.
+There is only a maximum of 40pts that can be achieved in this event.
 There will be a champion team for each Grand Prix Class.
 If there is a tie for the #1 spot, the winner will be determined by each team picking a hero to represent the team and making a single strike or spell or feat with no preparation or prebuff bonuses to the character.
 The other party members may be positioned in any configuration around the monster but cannot otherwise interact with the monster unless the hero has a feat that allows other party members to act with a reaction or can benefit from the positional configuration in some way.
 Whichever team does the most damage in totality to all the creatures on the board will determine the winner.

 Option 4: 1x PL+3 1xPL+2